 Because of smoothing, where the With Profits Fund sometimes holds back your investment returns in periods of growth, you might also be due an additional bonus when you cash in your investment.

 If you open your ISA online you will not receive any investment advice or personal recommendation from us.
 Please therefore make sure you have read the important information and key documents below before applying, to make sure the investment is right for you.
-If you are unsure, please seek advice from a Wesleyan Financial Services Consultant.
+If you are unsure, please seek the advice of a Specialist Financial Adviser from Wesleyan Financial Services.

 When you open a With Profits ISA, you’re agreeing to pay an Annual Management Charge (AMC) of 1.2%.
 This charge is collected from your ISA to cover our costs in managing your account and investments.

 Please note if you are already opted in to Wesleyan Financial Services’ Ongoing Advice Service (OAS), the Annual Management Charge is 1.7%.